Shaptharishi/DB-Reliability-Platform/README.md

 A lightweight monitoring and diagnostic system for PostgreSQL, MySQL, and Redis.
 Instead of just alerting that "something is wrong," it encodes real operational judgment — the same diagnostic steps a support/SRE engineer runs manually — and turns them into automated, continuously-running checks with human-readable root-cause diagnoses and linked runbooks.

+This branch (`main`) contains the original, local Docker Compose deployment.
+See [Other Branches](#other-branches) below for the AWS/Terraform infrastructure, the Kubernetes deployment, and a separate LLM-powered agent built on top of this same platform.

 ## The Problem

 Most database incidents follow repeatable patterns: connection exhaustion, replication lag, table bloat, slow queries, stuck idle-in-transaction sessions.
 Diagnosing these usually means an engineer manually running the same handful of diagnostic queries every single time an incident occurs.
 This project automates that diagnostic process itself — not just detection, but the actual reasoning a human would apply.